zloirock/core-js/CONTRIBUTING.md

 - If you want to add new data for Deno, run `npm run compat-deno` with the installed required Deno version and you will see the results in the console.
 Use `npm run compat-deno json` if you want to get the result as JSON.
 - If you want to add new data for Bun, run `npm run compat-bun` with the installed required Bun version and you will see the results in the console.
 - If you want to add new data for Rhino, set the required Rhino version in `compat-rhino` NPM script in [`package.json`](./package.json), run `npm run compat-rhino` and you will see the results in the console.
-- If you want to add new data for Hermes, run `npm run compat-hermes YOR_PATH_TO_HERMES` and you will see the results in the console.
+- If you want to add new data for Hermes (incl. shipped with React Native), run `npm run compat-hermes YOR_PATH_TO_HERMES` and you will see the results in the console.
 - After getting this data, add it to [`packages/core-js-compat/src/data.mjs`](./packages/core-js-compat/src/data.mjs).
 - If you want to add new mapping (for example, to add a new iOS Safari version based on Safari or NodeJS based on Chrome), add it to [`packages/core-js-compat/src/mapping.mjs`](./packages/core-js-compat/src/mapping.mjs).